StokersWebsite/.github/Research/Ethics.md

 ![LootBox](https://user-images.githubusercontent.com/73878099/174761086-6a352c96-28f9-4531-8711-df613509d0cf.png)

-[This has recently been banned](https://www.videogameschronicle.com/news/18-european-country-groups-have-joined-the-fight-against-loot-boxes/) in countries like belgium, but it is still legal in the Netherlands.
+[This has recently been banned](https://www.videogameschronicle.com/news/18-european-country-groups-have-joined-the-fight-against-loot-boxes/) in countries like Belgium, but it is still legal in the Netherlands.
-This is an example of cultural differences in softwareto see my full report check out [cultural differences in software📄](https://github.com/StokersWebsite/.github/edit/main/Research/Cultural%20Differences)
+This is an example of cultural differences in softwaret see my full report check out [cultural differences in software📄](https://github.com/StokersWebsite/.github/edit/main/Research/Cultural%20Differences)

 When playing a game that has loot boxes you get recommended the loot boxes a lot.
 When I played CS-Go I see the loot boxes everywhere.
 They always market them as being really valuable, but they can also give you something that is basically worthless.
 I personally didn't buy any of these loot boxes but I can see the appeal and I think a lot of kids will buy them.
 I think this is very unethical since you manipulate kids to spend money on your game.